makehackvoid/fpga-sig/docs/xilinx.md

 ## Xilinx Documentation Releases

-Xilinx documentation is commonly identified by a short code formatted AANNN<N>.
+Xilinx documentation is commonly identified by a short code formatted AANNN&lt;N&gt;.
-Where AA represents two letters and NNN<N> is three or four digits.
+Where AA represents two letters and NNN&lt;N&gt; is three or four digits.
 For example DS180, UG973.

 Documentation is frequently updated, sometimes several times in a single year.